apollographql/router/.changesets/exp_carton_ginger_magnet_beacon.md

 ### Experimental: Introduce a pool of query planners ([PR #4897](https://github.com/apollographql/router/pull/4897))

-This changeset introduces an experimental pool of query planners to parallelize query planning.
+The router supports a new experimental feature: a pool of query planners to parallelize query planning.

-This feature is experimental, you can discuss it by following this link: https://github.com/apollographql/router/discussions/4917

-Configuration:
+You can configure query planner pools with the `supergraph.query_planner.experimental_available_parallelism` option:

 ```yaml
 supergraph: